Role of Advisors (Non-Title IX Cases)

 The Role of Advisors in the Student Conduct Process

 Note: For informational purposes.
 Consult The Key Student Handbook for the official and most up to date policies.
 For advisor information for Title IX or sexual harassment and misconduct cases, please refer to KU's Sexual Misconduct Policy.

 From the Document on Student Rights & Welfare, Article IV.G - Role of Advisors in the Student Conduct Process:

 1. A student bringing charges (complainant) or student charged (respondent) with violating University regulations has a right to an advisor by:

 a.
 A member of the University community who may be a student, staff member or faculty member.

 b.
 A private attorney whose expenses will be borne by the student.

 If necessary, you may meet with your advisor of choice on campus.
 Should you need a meeting space, please call Conference and Event Services at 610-683-1359, to reserve your meeting space.

-2. Any student having an advisor is required to notify the Dean of Students Office or their case officer with the name and contact information of their advocate.
+2. Any student having an advisor is required to notify the Dean of Students Office or their case officer with the name and contact information of their advisor.

 3. All meeting/hearing dates and times as well as information, including the description of charges, names of witnesses, substance of testimony and other types of evidence, which may be used, will be supplied to the student throughout the student conduct process.
 Advisors will have access to this information through the student.